alchle/lichesspuzzles/README.md

 The position to present to the player is after applying the first move to that FEN.
 The second move is the beginning of the solution. "

 But this bugged me, so I wrote a python script (version 3.12) that applies the next move, recreates the FEN to reflect it.
-Thus, when it says it is white's mate in 1, it indeed shows the board with white's move and check mate in 1.
+Thus, when it says it is white's mate in 1, it indeed shows the board with white's move and check mate in 1. [probably not the most eligant code writing, but it works.
+I haven't done much python]

 lichess format:
 000Zo	4r3/1k6/pp3r2/1b2P2p/3R1p2/P1R2P2/1P4PP/6K1 w - - 0 35	e5f6 e8e1 g1f2 e1f1	1353	75	86	627	endgame mate mateIn2 short	https://lichess.org/n8Ff742v#69